YangluPiao/lstm-odysset/README.md

 # An LSTM Odyssey

-Code for training variants of "LSTM: A Search Space Odyssey"<br>
+1. Code for training variants of "LSTM: A Search Space Odyssey"
-Original code is from [here](https://github.com/fomorians/lstm-odyssey)<br>
+2. Original code is from [here](https://github.com/fomorians/lstm-odyssey).
-Using TensorFlow r1.0 instead of r0.7.
+3. Adapt to TensorFlow r1.0.

-# Local Setup
+## Local Setup

 1. Install TensorFlow r1.0.
 2. Clone the repo.